 Recipe Ingredients and Notes

-Garlic: You will add minced garlic to 2 tablespoons of vegetable broth and sauté.
+Garlic: You will need 2 cloves of garlic minced.
 I recommend using a garlic press to quickly and easily mince the garlic.
 The vegetable broth is used in place of oil.

 Large Carrot: Peel and chop one large carrot into small cubes.